ipfs/ipfs-gui/research/README.md

 **Adding large file (~300MB) causes an error.** A `allocation size overflow` error from `ipfs-webui` in the browser console, and no indication of what happened in the UI.

 **Desktop** let's you drop files anywhere on it, but provides no indication that it's possible.
-Dropping a file works wwell as the file list shows filenames and is ordered by date added, so the file you just dropped appears at the top of the list.
+Dropping a file works well as the file list shows filenames and is ordered by date added, so the file you just dropped appears at the top of the list.

 Adding a large file is handled, showing an indeterminate progress bar, which helps inform the user that something is happening.